DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: Abstract

 \section{Abstract}

 Performance debugging in production is a fundamental activity in modern service-based systems.
 The diagnosis of performance issues is often time-consuming, since it requires thorough inspection of large volumes of traces and performance indices.
 In this paper we present \toolName, a novel automated search-based approach for diagnosing performance issues in service-based systems. \toolName identifies subsets of requests that show, in the combination of their Remote Procedure Call execution times, symptoms of potentially relevant performance issues.
 We call such symptoms \emph{Latency Degradation Patterns}. \toolName simultaneously searches for multiple \emph{latency degradation patterns} while optimizing precision, recall and latency dissimilarity.
-Experimentation on 700 datasets of requests generated from two microservice-based systems shows that our approach provides better and more stable effectiveness than three state-of-the-art approaches and general purpose machine learning clustering algorithms.
-Moreover, \toolName outperforms in terms of efficiency the second and the third most effective baseline techniques on the largest datasets used in our evaluation.
+Experimentation on 700 datasets of requests generated from two microservice-based systems shows that our approach provides better and more stable effectiveness than three state-of-the-art approaches and general purpose machine learning clustering algorithms. \toolName is more effective than all baseline techniques in at least one case study (with $p\leq 0.05$ and non-negligible effect size).
+Moreover, \toolName outperforms in terms of efficiency the second and the third most effective baseline techniques on the largest datasets used in our evaluation (up to 22\%).

 }

 \IEEEdisplaynontitleabstractindextext